Students will be admitted on a competitive basis. Only applicants who meet the following requirements will be considered for admission to the program:

 To apply to the DrPH program, students must submit an application through the centralized Schools of Public Health Application Service (SOPHAS).

-The application should include (but not limited to):
+The application should include (but is not limited to):

 - Application for Graduate Admission, including application fee